wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Yes.
 There is a sidebar widget included with the plugin.
 Go to WP Administration then click on "Widgets" under "Appearance" menu.
 Then drag Hupso Share Buttons Widget from left and drop it on the sidebar on the right.

+= How can I style "Share image" with CSS? =

+Add CSS to your style.css file.
+For share buttons:  .hupso_pop > img { # add style rules here }
+For share toolbar:   .hupso_toolbar > img { # add style rules here }
+For counters:  .hupso_counters > img { # add style rules here }

+= How do I change the margin of share button, share toolbar or counters? =

+Add CSS to your style.css file:
+.hupso_c > div > div {
+	margin-left: 0px !important;
+}

+= Facebook comment box is cut on the right.
+How do I fix it? =

+Add this CSS to your style.css file: iframe {
+	max-width:none !important;
+}

 = How can I show share buttons inside template files? =

 Add this PHP code inside template files at position where you want to show share buttons: echo do_shortcode('[hupso]');